VaranasSathwika/IDS/README.md

 Windows OS (with administrator privileges)

 Files in the Project:

 smart_ids.py – Main IDS detection logic
 alerts_only.py – Real-time alert monitor
 alerts_only_log.txt – Logs alerts output
-icmp loopback capture.pcapng – Wireshark ICMP flood capture 📄 Note:
+icmp loopback capture.pcapng – Wireshark ICMP flood capture📄

+Note:
 The file alerts_only_log.txt will be automatically created when you run smart_ids.py.
 It stores all detected intrusion alerts in real-time.